TimeDelta/auto-psych-nosology/README.md

 Any observed alignment that later emerges with HiTOP or RDoC therefore reflects genuine structural similarity rather than trivial lexical overlap, ensuring a more independent test of whether automated nosology converges with established frameworks.

 ### Knowledge Graph
-The knowledge graph was created from a subset of the BioMedKG dataset [20], which can be downloaded with: `huggingface-cli download tienda02/BioMedKG --repo-type=dataset --local-dir ./data`.
+The knowledge graph was created from a subset of the IKraph dataset [20].
-This data is then pared down to only the psychiatrically relevant nodes and edges by the [`create_graph.py`](./create_graph.py]) script.
+This data is then pared down to only the psychiatrically relevant nodes and edges using heuristics.
 First, loading of the disease, drug, protein, and DNA modality tables happens and the hybrid `PsychiatricRelevanceScorer` is invoked, which fuses ontology membership, learned group labels, psychiatric drug neighborhoods, and cosine similarity to psychiatric prototype text snippets into a continuous relevance score.
 The high-confidence combinations still pass even if a single dimension underperforms, while low-scoring nodes are excluded.